MarcialRosales/rabbitmq-ldap-integration/only-authentication-4-pcf/README.md

 ## 3. Create additional users in LDAP

-Once we have LDAP running, we need to create users by adding users import the users `users.ldif` and importing to `LDAP`.
+Once we have LDAP running, we need to create users by adding users in new file `users.ldif` and then importing to `LDAP`.

-create a file `users.ldif` and additional users as below
+create a file `users.ldif` and add users by following LDAP format to define the objects.

+For eg:

 ```
  dn: cn=user1,ou=People,dc=example,dc=com